-AFME’s Corporate Finance division looks at the commercial, legal, and regulatory aspects of mergers and acquisitions and the public issuance of securities.
+AFME’s Corporate Finance division looks at the commercial, legal, and regulatory aspects of mergers and acquisitions and the public issuance of securities (including the role of sponsors).

 The division represents the views of participants in the wholesale financial market and provides support to regulators and policymakers in helping them to understand the sector and the issues affecting it.
-AFME staff work with teams of experts from member firms on projects ranging from informal discussion groups to formal responses to government and regulators’ consultations.
+AFME staff work with teams of experts from member firms on projects ranging from informal discussions with industry stakeholders to formal responses to consultations issued by governments and industry organisations.

-The division also nominates one member to The Takeover Panel (the UK body for Takeovers and Mergers) and co-ordinates the nomination of two additional members by the AFME Board of Directors and Securities Trading Committee.
+AFME also nominates one member to the UK Takeover Panel (the UK regulatory body for Takeovers and Mergers) and co-ordinates the nomination of two additional members by AFME's Corporate Finance Committee and its Securities Trading Committee.

 Consultation Response: FCA Primary Market Bulletin No. 18 - This response sets out AFME’s views on the following Technical Notes (TNs) in PMB 18: TN 708.3 (sponsors’ obligations on financial position and prospects procedures), TN 718.1 (sponsors’ duty regarding directors of listed companies), TN 719.1 (sponsors’ obligations on established procedures), and TN 720.1 (sponsors’ obligations on no adverse impact).